Calf Rearing Systems

 For Once A Day feeding feed calf milk replacer at 200gms made up to one litre with water or at 50gms -100gms made up to one litre with whole milk.
 Feed at 3 litres to supply 600gms of powder to 7 weeks of age.
 Then reduce by 0.5 litres per day to wean at 8 weeks.
 Alternatively the feed rate may be increased to 4 litres to feed 800gms of powder for weeks 6 and week 7.
 This additional level of milk powder has been shown to increase live weight by 15kgs which is still retained at bulling.

-Similarly the use of whole cows milk for once-a-day feeding is problematic due to the high volumes, of around 5 - 6 litres required per feed to achieve the 600gms - 800gms of solids required for high performance heifer calves.
-Whole milk can however be used where a suitable calf milk replacer is added in order to increase the solids.
+The use of whole cows milk for once-a-day feeding is problematic due to the high volumes, of around 5 - 6 litres required per feed to achieve the 600gms - 800gms of solids required for high performance heifer calves.
+Whole milk can however be used where a suitable skim based calf milk replacer is added in order to increase the solids.

 Automatic Computer Controlled Calf Feeding Machines